 The City's main municipal facilities include two general administrative buildings and a public safety building.
-There are seventeen fire stations, four geographically distributed police stations, a police-training center, a fire training center, eighty-four city parks, four municipal golf courses, six branch libraries and one central library.
+There are seventeen fire stations, four geographically distributed police stations, a police-training center, a fire training center, eighty-four city parks, four municipal golf courses, and seven branch libraries.
 Currently, the City is in the process of building a new central library.